marciofao/user-wp-block/README.md

 Otherwise, if everything was consolidated when the post/page were saved it would require an update on the post to actually updating the data on the website.

+## Database included
+A export of the testing site users and posts is available in this repo.

+It can be imported using the plugin All-in-on-import.

+The admin user credentials are:
+User: Admin
+Pass: 123